 - a.
 The applicant may submit three bids from licensed contractors as a part of their initial application.
 Bids submitted in this manner will be evaluated for consistency with the final scope of work developed by the Program Coordinator in consultation with the Worcester County DEP.
 Alternatively, the Program Coordinator may directly solicit a minimum of three bids from licensed contractors. - b.
-The Program Coordinator shall complete the Vendor/ Cost Documentation Form. - All bids will be reviewed for accuracy, consistency and responsibility.
+The Program Coordinator shall complete the Vendor/ Cost Documentation Form. - c.
+All bids will be reviewed for accuracy, consistency and responsibility.
+All bids should be less than 6 months old.
 A recommendation for award will be provided by the Program Coordinator. - d.
 The recommendation and bids will be reviewed and awarded by the Chief Administrative Officer (CAO).
-Bids will generally be awarded to the lowest bidder; however, Worcester County reserves the right to accept or reject any or all bids. - Should the bids exceed the expenditure threshold specified in § CG 4-202, the Program Coordinator shall submit the recommendation to the Worcester County Commissioners for award.
+Bids will generally be awarded to the lowest bidder; however, Worcester County reserves the right to accept or reject any or all bids. - 1.
+Should the bids exceed the expenditure threshold specified in CG 4-202, the Program Coordinator shall submit the recommendation to the Worcester County Commissioners for award.